LikeCarter/blacklithium/content/posts/2020-02-13-visualizing-the-sudden-jump-in-coronavirus-2019-ncov-cases.md

 ### Takeaways

-* The radius of the circles are log-scaled to the number of confirmed cases, recoveries, and deaths, respectively.
+* The radii of the circles are log-scaled to the number of confirmed cases, recoveries, and deaths, respectively.
 * We can see that Hubei Province (in the centre) has the most cases.
 But also the most deaths by a significant margin.
 * This suggests that the number of deaths increase once the medical system becomes overburdened.
 * Or that the number of cases is much higher than confirmed (or reported).